-45% of BTS's sales in 2013 were in the North America operative unit, Europe represented 24%, Other markets accounted for 18% and APG 13%.
-In recent years, BTS has enhanced its presence in markets in Asia, Australia, South Africa, and Latin America, which in the long run will reduce dependency on North American and European markets.
+Most of BTS's sales in 2012 were in North America (50%), while Europe represented 20%, Other markets accounted for 17% and APG 13%.
+In recent years, BTS has enhanced its presence in markets in Asia, Australia, South Africa, and Latin America.
+They will in the long run reduce dependency on North American and European markets.